Taiwan's TSMC to build Arizona chip plant as U.S.-China tech rivalry escalates

 “While it is hard to be certain, we believe that TSMC announcing a U.S. Fab could remove the threat of further Huawei restrictions in the very near-term at least,” JP Morgan analysts said in a note.

+Shares of TSMC, the world's most valuable semiconductor company with a market capitalisation of about $255 billion, exceeding Intel Corp's (INTC.O), closed up 1.7% on Friday, outperforming a 0.3% gain in the main Taiwan stock market .TWII.

-The plant, the biggest foreign investment by TSMC, will produce the most sophisticated 5 nanometer chips, which can be used in high-end defence and communications devices.
+The plant, the biggest foreign investment by TSMC, will produce the most sophisticated 5 nanometer chips, which can be used in high-end defense and communications devices.

 TSMC manufactures the bulk of its chips in Taiwan and has older chip facilities in China and Washington state.